 The European Mega CD logo and the SEGA logo animated over a backdrop similar to the Japanese Mega CD 2 BIOS, with a yellow CD instead of Sonic.
 While the Japanese BIOS had the logos layered behind the shapes at times, the European BIOS removes that and everything is layered on top.
 The animations are also nearly (if not fully) identical to the other versions.
 The music loop is also the same as the European Mega CD 1 BIOS, which in turn is the same as the Japanese Mega CD 1 BIOS.

 The Wondermega BIOS is, graphically, different from all other BIOS types, as the BIOS has a "W" logo animated against a backdrop of what appears to be a sphere with a hole in it, above a static Wondermega logo.
-The music is the same loop as the one from the Japanese Mega CD BIOS, though the piano sample seems to have been modified somewhat.
+The music is the same loop as the one from the Japanese Mega CD BIOS.

 - The Victor Wondermega M2 is a special case.
 While the UI may be the same as the X'Eye, the animation is exactly the same as the Sega Wondermega.
 Just the message and copyright info were modified on the startup screen.